OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 ## **6. How to modify the PF/VF MUX configuration**

-For information on how to modify the PF/VF mapping for your own design, refer to the [FPGA Interface Manager Developer Guide for Intel® Agilex® 7 PCIe Attach](https://ofs.github.io/ofs-2023.3-2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/).
+For information on how to modify the PF/VF mapping for your own design, refer to the [Shell Developer Guides: Agilex® 7 PCIe Attach F-Series (1xP-Tile, 1xE-Tile)].